imSouk/login-register.NET/README.md

 .NET +SQLserver
 <br/>
-This is a simple and minimalist UI built as a practice project for my REST API, .NET, and React skills.
+This is a simple and minimalist WEBAPI built as a practice project for my REST API, .NET, and React skills.